Tommy-Bie/Tommy-Bie.github.io/_pages/about.md

 *Big Data Development Engineer Intern* &#124; **ByteDance (TikTok), Beijing Headquarters**

-Product Development and Engineering Architecture Department                                  2022.09 - present
+Product Development and Engineering Architecture Department   <p align="right" >2022.09 - present</p>

 ➢ Assist with the construction of an efficient, real-time and stable computing engine to support the recommendation and advertising business of dozens of product lines within the company (TikTok, Toutiao, etc.)